How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?: Conclusion, Limitations and Future Work

-Our optimization analysis of distributional RL is based on the categorical parameterization, and the alternative analysis on Wasserstein distance can be an integral complementary for our conclusions.
-Acceleration effects could be further investigated to explain whether a typical distributional RL algorithm can perform favorably in a specific environment.
-We leave them as future works.

-In our paper, we answer the question: \textit{how does value distribution in distributional RL help the optimization} from two perspectives, including the stable optimization analysis based on the smoothness property of categorical distributional loss, as well as the acceleration effects determined by the variance of gradient estimates.
-We theoretically and empirically show that distributional RL embraces stable gradient behaviors and could speed up the convergence if the distribution approximation is desirable or the parameterization error is sufficiently small.
+In our paper, we answer the question: \textit{how does return distribution in distributional RL help the optimization} from perspectives of the uniform stability and acceleration effect in the optimization.
+Our conclusions are made within a new Neural FZI framework that connects the optimization results in supervised learning with practical deep RL algorithms.

-\paragraph{Ethics Statement.} Due to the fact that our study is about the theoretical properties of distributional RL algorithms, we do not think our research is involved with any ethics issues.
+\textbf{Limitations and Future Work.} Our optimization analysis of distributional RL is based on categorical parameterization, and therefore, some optimization properties, such as uniform stability, may not directly apply to other distributional RL families.
+The alternative analysis on distributional RL algorithms based on Wasserstein distance is also an integral and valuable complement to our conclusions, which we leave as future work.